 Stage 4: Post-Market Safety Monitoring

 Following marketing approval, the FDA requires post-market safety monitoring once products are made available to the public.
 Pharmacovigilance planning must outline actions to be taken when or if adverse events increase with drug uptake among larger numbers of patients.
 Phase 4 trials may be needed to further study the drug’s characteristics regarding safety, efficacy, expanded indications, and new formulations or routes of administration.
 These changes may result in extended market exclusivity under additional patent protection.
 Innovators also need to anticipate and plan for ongoing regulatory changes, such as labeling updates.

-At Regulatory Professionals, Inc., a division of Premier Research, we help sponsors achieve more rapid development and more efficient use of limited resources by integrating preclinical and clinical strategies and operations.
+At Regulatory Professionals, A Division of Premier Research, we help sponsors achieve more rapid development and more efficient use of limited resources by integrating preclinical and clinical strategies and operations.
 Our consulting services provide access to a global network of product development and regulatory experts to help small biotech and specialty pharma companies design and execute comprehensive plans for product development, from early discovery through IND and post-approval lifecycle management.
 This allows you to keep product development moving forward efficiently while reducing risk and maximizing the opportunity for commercial success.
 To schedule a meeting with our team, click here.

 PhRMA.
 Biopharmaceutical Research & Development: The Process Behind New Medicines, 2015.